- The contest is ONLY open to Canadian residents.

 Note that our preference in evaluating the videos is to keep the graphics and splashy effects to a minimum.
 Your game design is being evaluated on the game play criteria outlined below, NOT the video production.
 Video taken from a smart phone or similar device is fine.
 There is NO need to go buy expensive video equipment or editing software.

-Initially all designs submitted (up to a maximum of 50) will be evaluated largely based upon viewing the Designer’s Perspective Video by a number of Canadian judges all acting independently of each other.
-Each judge will make the evaluation based upon his own personal experience and expertise.
+Initially, all designs submitted will be evaluated primarily based upon viewing the Designer's Perspective Video, as well as the ruleset provided, by a number of Canadian judges all acting independently of each other.
+Each judge will make the evaluation based upon their own personal experience and expertise.
 The judges are game connoisseurs from all across Canada.

-All submissions that do not become semi-finalists will receive a summary of the judge’s evaluations shortly after the Finalists are announced on the FallCon website (July 2018).
+All submissions that do not become finalists will receive a summary of the judge's evaluations shortly after the Finalists are announced on the FallCon website (July 2022).
 The summary will be an anonymous compilation of the scores and the comments from all the judges.

-All finalist designs (up to, but not necessarily a maximum of 6) will be evaluated by a round table panel of judges by both Interactivity Boardgame Cafe in Vancouver and FallCon in Calgary.
+All finalist designs (up to, but not necessarily a maximum of 6) will be evaluated by groups of judges from FallCon and other game evaluators from across Canada.
 The finalist judges will have access to a summary of the evaluations done by the Video Judges.

 All finalists will receive a summary of the judges evaluations the week following the winner announcement at FallCon.
 The summary will be an anonymous compilation of the scores and comments from all the judges in the Video and Finalist phases of evaluation.

-All Finalists will be awarded free admission to FallCon Boardgame and Miniature Convention 2018.
+All Finalists will be awarded free admission to FallCon 35.

 Final Selection & Award Ceremony

-The winner will be announced live at the 31st FallCon Boardgame and Miniatures Convention in Calgary, Alberta.
+The winner will be announced live at FallCon 35 in Calgary, Alberta.

 The FallCon Gaming Society would appreciate a signed copy of any published winners to add to our game library.

 Participation in the contest entails agreement with the hereby presented rules.
-Any breach of the rules will lead to the game’s disqualification or the withdrawal of the prize.
+Any breach of the rules will lead to the game's disqualification and/or the withdrawal of prizes awarded.